Are you looking for spooky books for adults? Look no further as authors and bloggers come together to suggest their

 A hauntingly unique perspective

 Most of us are familiar with the classic J-Horror remakes and their uniquely haunting imagery.
-Rin Chupeco plays with and blends these well-known stories to craft an original and wistful retelling in The Girl from the Well, a lyrical narrative told from the point of view of legendary Japanese spectre, Okiku.
+Rin Chupeco plays with and blends these well-known stories to craft an original and wistful retelling in The Girl from the Well, a lyrical narrative told from the point of view of legendary Japanese specter Okiku.

 As the story opens, Okiku is departing from her casual drifting through the world to focus upon one of her well-deserved victims.
 Instead of idly tormenting inhabitants in her original place of death, this version of Okiku descends upon those who thrive from misusing and slaughtering children.
 Chupeco employs a unique narrative style with Okiku’s somewhat detached point of view which is peppered with her idiosyncrasies.
 Despite being dead, she retains the essence of humanity and a connection to the mortal world.